awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-tutorial-s2d.md

    Start-Process $reportFilePath
    ```

 1. Create the cluster using [New\-Cluster](https://technet.microsoft.com/en-us/itpro/powershell/windows/failoverclusters/new-cluster)\.
-Virtual IPs must be assigned a secondary private IP address from the AWS Console to each respective node\.
+Virtual IPs must be assigned a secondary private IP address from the AWS Management Console to each respective node\.

    ```
    $vips = "172.16.1.200", "172.16.3.200"